StudentLoans999/terraform-beginner-bootcamp-2023/README.md

 We had to change the parameters in the bucket_name resouce in [main.tf](main.tf) to only have lowercase letters (also increased the length just to make sure the name was globally unique).

+## Launching Terraform Cloud integration with CLI-driven workflow

+Created a Workspace in [app.terraform.io](https://app.terraform.io/app/david_richey/workspaces/terra-house-1) and followed the steps in the CLI-driven runs section by editing the [main.tf](main.tf)

 ## Issues with Terraform Cloud Login and Gitpod Workspace

-When attempting to run `terraform login` it will launch bash a winswig view to generate a token.
+When attempting to run `terraform login` it will launch bash in a winswig view to generate a token.
 However it does not work as expected in Gitpod VSCode in the browser.

 The workaround is to manually generate a token in Terraform Cloud
 ```